 While digital stress can start out as nothing more than an annoyance or frustration, it can lead to serious concerns and health issues, including anxiety or panic attacks.

 Thankfully, there are several ways you can manage digital stress, including setting boundaries with your technology use.
-Another effective way is to use yoga to “reset” and find a sense of inner calm among the digital chaos.
+Another effective way is to use yoga to reset and find a sense of inner calm in the digital chaos.

 How Yoga Can Help

-Technology can also be a major distraction, causing us to miss out on important things in life.
-Yoga can help you to stay grounded and present, so you’re less likely to fall into the trap of modern distractions.
+Yoga can help you to stay grounded and present, so you’re less likely to fall into the trap of modern technological distractions.
 You may be less tempted to spend all of your time in front of a screen.

 Finally, yoga can improve your general health in this sedentary society.
-About 80% of Americans suffer from lower back pain, and a lot of that likely has to do with how much time we spend sitting.
-Let’s face it — most people don’t have perfect posture.
-Spending the majority of your time “hunched over” a computer or digital device can lead to muscle and spine problems, and may even put you at a greater risk of obesity.
+About 80% of Americans suffer from lower back pain, and a lot of that likely has to do with how much time they spend sitting.
+Most people don’t have perfect posture.
+Spending the majority of your time hunched over a computer or digital device can lead to muscle and spine problems, and may even put you at a greater risk of obesity.

 Not only can yoga improve your posture and flexibility, but it’s a great workout.
 As a bonus, boosting your endorphins through physical activity will naturally help to reduce stress and improve your mood.